Generic antecedent: Modern solutions

 There is historical precedent for the third option as well as popular contemporary usage.
 However, there are contemporary, as well as historical, style guides that discourage this option.
+In 2000, the Usage Panel of The American Heritage Dictionary wrote:

+By their 2022 update, the dictionary reported "their resistance has declined over time":

 Other alternatives

 Options other than generic pronouns, rephrasing in the plural, or using they can be well suited to some contexts, but problematic in others.